ChihshengJ/hover/README.md

 Open Chrome, navigate to [Chrome extension management](chrome://extensions/), turn on developer mode and load the _dist_ folder to use the extension.

+Please note that we only accept PRs that do not affect the current UI.

 ---

 ## Buy Me a Coffee

-If you love using Hover like I do, please consider support me here:
+If you love using Hover PDF like I do, please consider support me here:

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/chihshengj)